 - A new saltwater tank fully set up with all desired contents except for the fish.
 This includes your filtration system, heater, thermometer, decorations, plants, and other accessories.

-- An aquarium testing kit to monitor the amounts of ammonia, nitrites, and nitrates in your tank's water.
+- An aquarium water testing kit to monitor the amounts of ammonia, nitrite, and nitrate in the water.

 Locate the Seed Sources